 - How does this base pay matrix support equity between people in the firm? - What are the strengths of this approach?
 What types of bias could creep in when determining and managing this pay structure and bonuses? - What are the "fundamental questions" raised in this story?
-Do you think there are other policies the firm should create to help address their questions?
-Are there other fundamental questions that a compensation structure can address? - Are there additional ways this firm can help employees chart their careers in the organization? - What reasons can you think of for such low transparency (estimated at only 13% for firms under one thousand people) around compensation for employees?
+Are there other policies the firm should create to help address their questions?
+What other questions can compensation structure address? - Are there additional ways this firm can help employees chart their careers in the organization? - What reasons can you think of for such low transparency (estimated at only 13% for firms under one thousand people) around compensation for employees?
 Do you think transparency is hard to achieve in architecture?
 How might transparency be increased?